New Texas voting bill deepens growing disparities in how Americans can cast their ballots

 A second bill introduced last month would impose more dramatic restrictions, including ending no-excuse absentee voting, dramatically reducing early in-person voting, prohibiting the secretary of state from sending unsolicited applications for mail ballots and tossing ballots returned by drop box.

 Republicans who support the second bill said the measure backed by LaRose is not strict enough.
-At least one, state Rep. Scott Wiggam, has suggested the state should consider a “forensic audit” of last year’s results.
+At least one, state Rep. Scott Wiggam, has suggested that the state should consider a “forensic audit” of last year’s results.

-“The fact of the matter is I think that he and the rest of Ohio could agree that we should ought to be always looking at the integrity of our election, and we shouldn’t be afraid of doing that,” Wiggam said, according to The Statehouse News Bureau.
+“The fact of the matter is I think that he and the rest of Ohio could agree that we should ought to be always looking at the integrity of our election, and we shouldn’t be afraid of doing that,” Wiggam said, according to the Statehouse News Bureau.

 Both parties are also tracking the action in other states.
 In Michigan, conservative activists want to impose a strict photo ID requirement using the state’s citizen initiative process.
 A similar effort is underway in Arizona for early and mail ballots.
 And lawmakers in Pennsylvania are expected to consider another omnibus elections bill after Gov. Tom Wolf (D) vetoed new restrictions pushed by Republicans.